The Daily Parker

 In July 2023, I officially codified a few things:

 • Chicago-area breweries must be reachable by a single rail journey of 120 minutes or shorter from one of the downtown rail terminals (Ogilvie Transportation Center, Union Station, LaSalle Street Station, Millennium Station, or the Loop structure), and must be reachable by foot within 2 kilometers of the destination train station.
+Note that Milwaukee qualifies in this category, as it's only 89 minutes from Chicago Union Station by Amtrak.

 • Destinations outside Chicago must be reachable from the city center by a single rail journey of no more than an hour, and must be within 1 kilometer of the station.